-These 'think about' boxes pose questions that help you consider and consolidate your understanding and application of the key specialised concepts used in Geography - place, process, power, possibility, as well as the two further organising concepts of scale and spatial interactions.
+These 'think about' boxes pose questions that help you consider and consolidate your understanding and application of the key specialized concepts used in Geography - place, process, power, possibility, as well as the two further organizing concepts of scale and spatial interactions.
 Have a go at every question you come across.

 The definitions of essential key terms are provided on the page where they appear.
 These are words that you can be expected to define in exams.
-A Glossary other essential terms, highlighted throughout the text, is given at the end of the book.
+A Glossary of these essential terms is given at the end of the book.

-In the Exam Focus sections at the end of each chapter, example answers to exam-style questions are given and reviewed.
+In the Exam Focus sections at the end of each chapter, example answers to examstyle questions are given and reviewed.
 Examiner comments and mind maps are used to help you consolidate your revision and practise your exam skills.